Nonminimal infrared gravitational reheating in light of ACT observation: Spectrum of Gravitationally Produced Massless Particles

 \subsection{Comoving number density spectrum ($|\beta_k|^2$)}

 From the Fig.(\ref{adiabaticityviolationfig}), one can read the fact that due to non-minimal coupling, a tachyonic instability is indeed developed both during and after inflation.
-When the modes cross the horizon during inflation namely the super-horizon modes, the instability effect ($\omega_k^2<0$) in seen to be appreciable only for $0\leq\xi<1/6$.
-Interestingly as $\xi$ exceeds the conformal limit $\xi=1/6$, this instability gradually becomes insignificant during inflation, and becomes significant in the post-inflationary era, particularly for $\wre>1/3$ (See Fig.(\ref{fieldvstimefig}) and the references \cite{Chakraborty:2024rgl, Fairbairn:2018bsw} for detailed discussion).
-We now calculate the number density of those infrared modes which is defined once those modes enter into the horizon during post-inflationary period.
+When the modes cross the horizon during inflation, namely the super-horizon modes, the instability effect ($\omega_k^2<0$) is seen to be appreciable only for $0\leq\xi<1/6$.
+Interestingly, as $\xi$ exceeds the conformal limit $\xi=1/6$, this instability gradually becomes insignificant during inflation, and becomes significant in the post-inflationary era, particularly for $\wre>1/3$ (See Fig.(\ref{fieldvstimefig}) and the references \cite{Chakraborty:2024rgl, Fairbairn:2018bsw} for detailed discussion).
+The growth of the field amplitude is also connected to the enhancement of the $|\beta_k|^2$ spectrum through the relation (\ref{fnoden}).
+We now calculate the number density of those infrared modes, which is defined once those modes enter the horizon during the post-inflationary period.
+The spectral behaviour of $|\beta_k|^2$ is required to calculate the energy density, which we shall compute in the next section while studying the \textit{infrared gravitational reheating} dynamics.
 As is obvious from Fig.(\ref{fieldvstimefig}) that the enhancement is not effective for shorter wavelengths ($k \gtrsim k_{\rm end}$) modes.
 Therefore, we calculate the number spectrum for modes lying in the range $k_{\rm re}<k<k_{\rm end}$ where $k_{\rm re}=a_{\rm re}H_{\rm re}$ is the mode which enters the Hubble horizon at the end of reheating, and $a_{\rm re},\,H_{\rm re}$ are the scale factor and Hubble scale at the end of reheating.
 For different ranges of $\xi$, the spectral behaviors of the comoving number densities are as follows:

 \underline{For $0\leq\wre<1/3$ :}

 \underline{For $1/3\leq\wre\leq1$ :}

 Depending upon different post-inflationary EoS, the number density spectrum follows different power-law behavior \cite{Chakraborty:2024rgl}.
 It is important to note that for $0\leq\wre<1/3$, in the range $\xi>3/16$, we cannot obtain a nice power-law behavior of the spectrum like the other cases due to the imaginary nature of both the indices $\nu_1$ and $\nu_2$.
 For this particular case, the spectral behavior is found in \cite{Chakraborty:2024rgl}.\\ Based on these comoving number density spectra, we now analyze the possibility of reheating.